-With the dataset approximately balanced at the patient level, we report accuracy, area under the ROC curve (AUC), precision, and recall without adjustments.
-These metrics capture overall correctness, threshold discrimination, and the trade‑off between false positives and negatives, providing a robust evaluation under balanced conditions.
+\paragraph{Evaluation Metrics} With the dataset approximately balanced at the patient level, we report accuracy, area under the ROC curve (AUC), precision, and recall without adjustments.
+These metrics capture overall correctness, threshold discrimination, and the trade‑off between false positives and negatives, providing a robust evaluation of clinical relevance under balanced conditions for Parkinson's detection.